The mesenchymal cell-specific proteome

 • Main function: Tissue support

-Transcriptome analysis shows that 74% (n=15006) of all human proteins (n=20162) are detected in mesenchymal cells and 901 of these genes show an elevated expression in any mesenchymal cells compared to other cell type groups.
-In-depth analysis of the elevated genes in mesenchymal cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of mesenchymal cells: fibroblasts, peritubular cells, endometrial stromal cells and ovarian stromal cells.
+Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in mesenchymal cells and 1216 of these genes show an elevated expression in any mesenchymal cells compared to other cell type groups.
+In-depth analysis of the elevated genes in mesenchymal cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of mesenchymal cells: adipocytes, fibro-adipogenic progenitors, fibroblasts, stellate cells and stromal cells.

 The mesenchymal cell transcriptome